UoB-COMSM0166/2026-group-14/docs/implementation-report.md

 We validated every pass with playtesting.
 When Level 3 boss waves were consistently overwhelming, we reduced boss count and increased preparation time.
 Repeating this loop with the same model produced a curve testers described as challenging but fair.

-**Result.** Balance reviews became specific and actionable: instead of "too hard," the team could discuss where pressure exceeded expected firepower and tune the exact source.
+**Result.** Balance reviews became specific and actionable: the team could discuss where pressure exceeded expected firepower and tune the exact source.

 ## Technical Challenge 2: Diverse Abilities That Reward Adaptive Strategy

 By Week 5, testers told us Level 2 felt "too easy, then suddenly impossible."
-That feedback exposed a pacing problem rather than a single overpowered unit.
+That feedback exposed a pacing problem across the level.

 In Week 6, we created a balancing spreadsheet to estimate whether HP growth, gold rewards, and tower costs were scaling together.
 The formulas were simple, but they gave the team a shared reference point when discussions became subjective.